stringertheory/sample/README.md

-# sample
+# sample-lines

-`sample` is a fast, reliable command-line tool to randomly sample lines from a file or standard input using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
+`samp` is a fast, reliable command-line tool to randomly sample lines from a file or standard input using [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
 It samples without replacement.